-A good quit-smoking program can help a person quit smoking by providing support and encouragement.
-Programs are available for you to attend in-person, by telephone, or online (on the Internet).
-Look for a program that is led by someone who has had training in helping people quit smoking.
+A good quit-tobacco program can help you quit by providing support and encouragement.
+Programs are available for you to attend in person, by telephone, or online.
+Most state health departments can recommend a program in your area.
+Quit-tobacco programs are also called tobacco cessation programs.

 - Have at least 4 to 7 sessions that include self-help materials and individual or group counseling.

 - Have sessions that last at least 20 to 30 minutes.